 This course will study exercise as a therapeutic regimen for the most prevalent diseases in North America.
 Important interactions between medications and physical activity will be investigated through the exploration of current medical research and evidence-based practices.
 The synergy of faith and physical activity in the treatment of people with special physical needs and diseases will be explored through personal, spiritual and scientific evidence.
-Prerequisite: BIO 234 and EXSC 352.
+Prerequisite: Minimum grade of C in BIO 234 and EXSC 353 (or concurrent).